 Contact Our San Francisco GILTI Planning Attorneys for More Information

-At the law firm of Diosdi Ching & Liu, LLP, our experienced tax lawyers understand how the new tax reforms will affect CFC shareholders, and we can help enact a plan to minimize your tax liability whenever possible.
+At the law firm of Diosdi & Liu, LLP, our experienced tax lawyers understand how the new tax reforms will affect CFC shareholders, and we can help enact a plan to minimize your tax liability whenever possible.
 To set up an appointment, call 833.829.4376 or contact us online.